 An increased strategic commitment to reporting has not sufficiently translated into action across the organization.
 OIOS found in 2019 that despite stipulations in the resource mobilization strategy regarding the development of donor progress reports these were not conducted in ROAF.
 Consultation for this assessment also found that stakeholders were largely still unaware of internal reporting mechanisms.
 This has been exacerbated by the recent period of drastic organizational reform within UN-Habitat which has left some stakeholders confused about where their roles are positioned within the new structure and therefore how to report.
 Some isolated good practice examples of reporting can be identified and used to promote monitoring and reporting across the organization.
+Final Evaluation of the Implementation of the United Nations Human Settlements Programme Strategic Plan 2014-2019 55

 For example, the 2016 ROAS strategic plan placed emphasis on monitoring and evaluation as a means of sharing good practice examples for broader adoption within the region.
 This same document, however, did note that UN-Habitat still had the potential to improve monitoring, evaluation, and reporting mechanisms further.
 Lastly, it was also noted that multiple in-depth reporting requirements associated with the nature of UN-Habitat places strain on a small and already underresourced organization and minimizes the time and staff available for completing project activities.
 The evaluations generated by UN-Habitat are generally of acceptable quality and are important for tracing and understanding the performance of operations.
 However, the number and scope of evaluations was constrained by the level of resources available.
 During the delivery of the strategic plan, it had only two professional staff and one general staff.
 The low level of funding impacts on the evaluation coverage and facilitation of evaluation use and influence.
 Though independent structurally, its operations were mainly tied to projects and programme funds.
 This left little scope for conducting evaluations that could be of wider benefit to the organization for accountability and learning purposes.

-5. EVALUATIVE CONCLUSIONS
+EVALUATIVE CONCLUSIONS

-Achievements
+Achievements.